authplz/authplz-core/README.md

 A simple Authentication and User Management microservice, designed to avoid having to write another authentication and user management service (ever again).

-This is intended to provide common user management features (creation/login/logout/password update & reset/token enrollment & validation/email updates/audit logs/oauth token issue/use/revocation) required for a web application (or web application suite) with the minimum possible complexity.
+This is intended to provide common user management features (creation/login/logout/password update & reset/token enrolment & validation/email updates/audit logs/oauth token issue/use/revocation) required for a web application (or web application suite) with the minimum possible complexity.

 This provides an alternative to hosted solutions such as [StormPath](https://stormpath.com/) and [AuthRocket](https://authrocket.com/) for companies that prefer (or require) locally hosted identity providers.
 For a well supported locally hosted alternative you may wish to investigate [gluu](https://www.gluu.org), as well as wikipedia's [List of SSO implementations](https://en.wikipedia.org/wiki/List_of_single_sign-on_implementations).